kevinolega/homepage/disconnected.md

 The opposite is also true.

-I perform poorly when I'm distracted.
+I perform poorly when distracted.

-My work feels like driving for me.
+My job feels like driving.

-My tasks requires both my hands and undivided attention.
+It requires both hands and undivided attention.

 Using my phone becomes both illegal and dangerous when driving.